 Competition is tight in this business field.
 You might not compete immediately with the big boys.
 What you can do is to target a particular niche and grow from there.

 It is advisable to provide something unique so you can distinguish yourself from the other companies.
 By finding your niche, you’ll be able to provide customized solutions that can fulfill clients’ needs.
-Whatever the niche, you should figure that out before you start your web hosting business.
+Whatever the niche, whether it is e-commerce hosting, personal blog hosting or whatever it is, you should figure that out before you start your web hosting business.
 Knowing your niche will help jumpstart your business and give you an edge over the competition.

 2. Research Competitors

 Research competitors’ business models.
 Find out what works for them and where there is room for some improvement.
 Analyzing the competition is one way to discover ways to get ahead of them.

 It can give you that much needed advantage when searching for clients, formulating marketing strategies, and providing services.
 Because the web hosting business is competitive, it is important, therefore, to get as much info that is possible to distinguish your company from the others.

 You have various options that you can consider if you are reselling server space.

 This is a server that is dedicated to one client.
 Because of the numerous features, this is one of the more expensive types of server.
 The machine provides powerful features for bigger clients, such as HIPAA Compliant Hosting and enhanced security.